aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 * Needing to run in zones where dependent applications or storage are available
 * Requiring certain kinds of processors or other hardware
-* Wanting to use techniques like topology spread to help insure high availability
+* Wanting to use techniques like topology spread to help ensure high availability

 Your Cloud Provider defines the first layer of constraints, including all instance types, architectures, zones, and purchase types available to its cloud.
 The cluster administrator adds the next layer of constraints by creating one or more provisioners.